Branding for Builders

 A/B testing enabled us to measure the efficacy of both our positioning and brand.
 We tested new approaches every two weeks, and almost everything you see on the non-member homepage is a proven winner.

 In 1999, Netflix was an e-commerce site focused on selling DVDs — only 1% of its transactions were rentals.
-There were just 2,600 titles, and the DVDs arrived 3–5 days after you ordered them.
+There were 2,600 titles, and the DVDs arrived 3–5 days after you ordered them.
 I like this page as it reminds me that all startups suck in the beginning.
 It’s fun to look back to see how far you’ve come.

 In 2004, Netflix was an “all you can eat” DVD-by-mail subscription service.
 With no due dates or late fees, the service was well-positioned against Blockbuster, and the DVD library had grown to 35,000 titles.
-The couple on the couch hint at the emotional benefit of “movie enjoyment made easy.”
+The couple on the couch hints at the emotional benefit of “movie enjoyment made easy.”

 By 2010, Netflix commits itself more fully to streaming, recognizing that its huge DVD-by-mail library will have a diminishing competitive advantage as the industry shifts from DVD to streaming.
 Netflix is now “streaming first.”

-Finally, in 2012, the site gets simpler.
-Netflix now has more than 30M members, and the brand now communicates real meaning to consumers.
-The site no longer commits as much space to describe what it is and how it works.
-The DVD-by-mail service still exists as an add-on, but there’s no reference to it on the non-member homepage.
+Finally, in 2012, the site became simpler.
+Netflix now has more than 30 million members, and the brand communicates real meaning to consumers.
+The site no longer devotes as much space to describing what it is and how it works.
+The DVD-by-mail service still exists as an add-on, but there’s no reference on the non-member homepage.
 Netflix is now a streaming service.

 The non-member site is now substantially simpler.
 Simpler versions of the site had been A/B tested for years, but more complicated versions consistently won.
 It’s counterintuitive that the earlier, simpler designs failed — simple typically trumps complete.
-But more “stuff” on the screen was an efficient way to communicate value at the time.
+However, more “stuff” on the screen was an efficient way to communicate value at the time.
 In 2013, the Netflix brand finally provided this value instead.

 Today, the site focuses on movies with a hint of Netflix’s growing original content library.
 (Note Season Two of “Stranger Things” at the center of the screen.)